Make It Count

 Make a meal together

-If dinnertime is your window of opportunity to connect with your family, don't just eat together -- make a meal together.
+If dinnertime is your window of opportunity to connect with your family, don't just eat together — make a meal together.
+Even little kids love to mix it up with their moms and dads in the kitchen by stirring together ingredients and plating the food.
+Older kids can have a little more responsibility by picking the meals and prepping the food.
 Not only can it be fun, but it can also be a great opportunity to talk to each other about what's been going on in your lives.

 Talk in the car

-A lot of underutilized time is spent with family in the car -- en route to school, practice, rehearsal -- you know the drill.
+You probably spend a lot of time with your family in the car — en route to school, practice, rehearsal — you know the drill.
+Unfortunately, the time for family bonding is underutilized because of the drone of the radio and smartphones in the backseat.
 Instead of focusing on getting from point A to point B, start a tradition that makes car rides the time when you share the highlights of your day.
+Turn off the radio and insist your kids put down their electronics for those few minutes you share together every day.

 Walk instead of drive

 Next time you need to run an errand that's close to home, leave the car in the garage and put your walking shoes on.
-Something as simple as taking a walk together is a great way to feel connected as you walk, talk and observe the world.
-So grab the family and hit the pavement.
+Something as simple as taking a walk together is a great way to feel connected as you observe the world.
+Not only that, older kids and teenagers often feel more at ease talking during physical activity than they do when they're sitting with the family.
+So grab your kids and hit the pavement.

 Tuck your kids in

 Bedtime can very easily become a blur of activity as you're trying to get the kids to sleep.
 Is the homework done?
 Are their teeth brushed?
 Did the lunches get packed?
 But this can also be a great chance to spend quiet time with your children.
-As you're putting them to bed, let them stay up a few extra minutes to talk to them, read to them or bond with them in your own way.
+Turn off all electronics at least 30 minutes before bedtime.
+As you're putting them to bed, let them stay up a few extra minutes to talk to them or bond with them in your own way.
 Even spending 10 uninterrupted minutes together can help you grow closer.

 It's not about how much time you spend with your family, but how you spend the time you have.
 Whether you have 15 minutes or five hours, just remember to make that time count.